 In 2017 alone, Mercedes-Benz sold 337,246 units in the United States.
 With that said, they sold approximately 2.3 million cars worldwide, which was an increase of 9.9% over the previous year.
 That’s why they’re one of the best German car brands.

 Mercedes offers some unique car models.
 Their sedan lineup includes the A, C, E, and S-Class as well as the Maybach.
 Coupes also include some from the C, E and S-Class plus the AMG-GT.
 Their SUV lineup has also grown to include the GLA, GLC, GLE, and GLS.
 Several of their vehicles are also produced as a convertible model.
 These include the C-Class, E-Class, AGT-GT, plus the SL Roadster.

 BMW has been around since 1916 and is headquartered in Munich, Bavaria.
-It was founded by Franz Josef Popp and it stands for Bayerische Motoren Werke (Bavarian Motor Works).
+It was founded by Franz Josef Popp and it stands for Bayerische Motoren Werke (Bavarian Motor Works), often recognized instantly by the iconic BMW logo.
 Their greatest successes come from the engine, which continues to improve over time.
 That’s what makes it one of the best German car brands in the world.

 Since their inception, they’ve released many luxury passenger cars, sports cars, and SUVs.
 Their U.S. sales did drop slightly in 2017 to 305,685 vehicles which was a 2.4% decrease over 2016.
 On the other hand, they did rise 4.2% in worldwide sales for the year with 2.09 million vehicles sold.

 BMW USA offers a wide variety of luxury vehicles.
 They range from the X1-X7, 2-Series-8-Series, Z4, M Models, i3, and i8.